-- (7) Informality and Timing.
-All proceedings under this Rule shall be informal and non-adversarial, and the Special Committee shall act on all requests within ten (10) days of receipt.
-In any event, the Special Committee shall act as soon as possible taking into consideration the exigencies of the circumstances and, as to requests received during the last ten (10) days of the campaign, shall within thirty-six (36) hours. - (8) Confidentiality.
-Except as herein specifically authorized, the proceedings of the Special Committee shall remain confidential, and in no event shall the Special Committee have the authority to institute disciplinary action against any candidate for judicial office, which power is specifically reserved to the Commission on Judicial Performance under applicable rules. - (9) Judicial Performance.
-The Committee shall after conclusion of the election distribute to the Commission on Judicial Performance copies of all information and all proceedings relating thereto. - (10) Applicability.
-This Cannon 5F shall apply to all candidates for judicial offices of the Supreme Court, Court of Appeals, chancery courts, circuit courts and county courts, be they incumbent judges or not, and campaign/solicitation committees of all such candidates.
+- 8. The proceedings under this Rule shall be informal and non-adversarial.
+The Oversight Committee shall act on all requests within ten (10) days of receipt.
+In the ten (10) days before the election, the Oversight Committee shall act as soon as possible taking into consideration the exigencies of the circumstances and, in no event, within thirty-six (36) hours. - 9.
+The proceedings of the Oversight Committee shall remain confidential.
+The Oversight Committee shall report any violations of the Code of Judicial Conduct or election law to the appropriate authorities.
+The Oversight Committee, however, does not have the authority to institute disciplinary action against any judicial candidate for judicial office, which power is specifically reserved to the Commission on Judicial Performance under applicable rules. - 10.
+The Oversight Committee shall provide the Supreme Court and the Commission on Judicial Performance an annual report of its actions, along with a copy of all information and proceedings related thereto, no later than December 31st of each year.
+The Oversight Committee may also advise the Supreme Court as to any proposed changes or modifications to the Code of Judicial Conduct that relate to judicial elections or the authority or scope of the Oversight Committee.